shmibblez/geocomb-node/README.md

 ```for (const Triangle t : this->tris) {...}```
 with
 ```for (const Triangle &t : this->tris) {...}```
-and need to clean up some other stuff too
+so don't copy tri objects, and need to clean up some other stuff too